Increasingly global convergence of Hermite serie: Introduction and main result

-Theorem~\ref{T:main-Orlicz} is a more explicit form of an assertion involving so-called rearrangement-invariant function norms.
-The general result, Theorem~\ref{T:ri}, is stated and proved in Sec.~\ref{S:general} and applied to Orlicz context in Sec.~\ref{S:Orlicz}.
+The general result, Theorem~\ref{T:ri}, is proved in Sec.~\ref{S:general} and applied to the Orlicz context in Sec.~\ref{S:Orlicz}.
 Before that, though, we obtain estimates of certain terms in an expression for truncated partial sum \eqref{E:truncated-Sn} due to Sansone in Sec.~\ref{S:sansone}.
 These estimates are then used in certain pointwise and norm inequalities in Sec.~\ref{S:ineq} to get technical results in~Sec.~\ref{S:density} used in the proofs of all the statements presented.